-A staple almost every asian swears by, one might even say that they cannot live without rice.
-Long grain, short grain, pearl rice, this simple starch is widely known as the first cultivated grain in Asia.
-Its italian counterpart is risotto - made from arborio rice.
-The difference is, arborio rice when cooked becomes firm and creamy and chewy - making it perfect for Risotto.
-Like our delicious and simple One-Pot Tom Yum Risotto.
+Aside from noodles, rice is a staple almost every Asian swears by, one might even say that they cannot live without this grain.
+Available across a variety, this simple starch is widely known as the first cultivated grain in Asia.
+The Italian counterpart is risotto - made from arborio rice.
+The difference is, arborio rice when cooked, becomes firm, creamy and chewy - making it perfect for risotto.

-Certain rice types are also healthier than others.
-White rice is starchy, and contains lesser nutrients than other kinds of rice with its husks, bran and germ removed.
-Basmati rice is considered the healthiest rice, as it's not as caloric dense as other rice - being long grained.
-Fun fact: basmati rice elongates as you cook it, resulting in long pointy grained that's fluffy and separates rather than sticking together like white rice.
+Certain types of rice are also healthier than others.
+White rice is starchy, and contains fewer nutrients than other kinds of rice with its husks, bran and germ removed.
+Basmati rice is considered the healthiest rice as, being long-grained, it does not have as many calories compared to other types of rice.
+Fun fact: basmati rice elongates as you cook it, resulting in long pointy grains that are fluffy and separate rather than sticking together like white rice.

-We show you three different (and on the healthier side) types of grains, and how to use them for the perfect dish.
+We show you three different (and on the healthier side) types of rice grains and how to use them for the perfect dish.